 Studies effective thinking using language-oriented logic.
-Provides tools and develops skills for creative and critical thinking.
-Emphasizes the development of decision-making and problem-solving. ~~This course is one of the Statewide Guaranteed Transfer courses.
-GT-AH3.
+Provides tools and develops skills for creative and critical thinking and the formal analysis of arguments.
+Emphasizes the development of decision-making and problem-solving.~~This is a statewide Guaranteed Transfer course in the GT-AH3 category.
 (Contact hours - 45)